firavoyage/blogging/readme.md

   - live in the future and build what's missing
 - a ship in harbor is safe
   - but that is not what ships are built for
+- if it looks like a duck
+  - swims like a duck
+  - and quacks like a duck
+  - then it probably is a duck
 - soli deo gloria.
   - god is light, and in him there is no darkness at all.
   - if we say we have fellowship with him yet walk in the darkness, we lie and do not practice the truth.